miguelmyers8/Testing-my-own-dataset-ML/README.md

-# This Repo is about Linear Regression
+# This Repo Is About Linear Regression With One feature

 You will need python2<br />